 Flowers, pods, leaves, and even twigs are cooked and eaten.

-Phytonutrients and antioxidants in the drumstick leaves play an important role that help reduce some diabetes symptoms, protect the cardiovascular and liver health, and support brain health.
+Phytonutrients and antioxidants in the drumstick leaves play an important role that helping reduce some diabetes symptoms, protecting cardiovascular and liver health, and supporting brain health.

-Fresh leaves are rich source of folates.
+Fresh leaves are a rich source of folates.
 100 g of fresh greens contain 40 µg or 10% of folates.
-Folic acid help prevent neural tube defects in the newborns when advised in anticipant mothers.
+Folic acid helps prevent neural tube defects in newborns when advised in anticipant mothers.

 Fresh drumstick leaves contain very high levels of vitamin-C (100 g hold 51.7 mg or 57% of RDI).
 However, moringa pods carry three times more vitamin C than their leafy greens.

-They also are a moderate source of minerals, especially calcium, magnesium, phosphorus and iron.
-They pack a small amounts of other essential minerals and electrolytes such as potassium, manganese, selenium and zinc.
+They also are a moderate source of minerals, especially calcium, magnesium, phosphorus, and iron.
+They are packed with a small amount of other essential minerals and electrolytes such as potassium, manganese, selenium, and zinc.

 |Principle||Nutrient Value||Percent of RDA|

 |Vitamin A||7560 IU||252%|

 Although fresh moringa leaves are readily available around the year, they are in season in the spring in South Asia.
 The tender leafy tips and flower buds are much sought after in the cuisine across South and South East Asia.

 Choose fresh, crisp, bright green, and undamaged leaves in tiny bundles.
 Avoid sunken, dry, yellow, and bruised leaves as they are out of flavor.